-But what's interesting is in 1993 the United States Congress passed a law apologizing for the illegal overthrow of the Hawaiian Kingdom government.
-What was important in there is that in one of the whereases it 1 stated specifically, that whereas the self-declared 2 3 Republic of Hawaii ceded sovereignty to the United States.
-4 We have a problem there because self-declared means you're not a government.
-Which is precisely what 5 President Cleveland, in his investigation, called its 6 7 predecessor the provisional government.
-8 So in that genealogy, if the provisional 9 government was self-declared, then the Republic of Hawaii 10 is self-declared, then the Territory of Hawaii was self-declared, then the State of Hawaii self-declared.
-11 12 Now, I fully understand the ramifications of this information and history and the applicable law.
-I'm 13 14 a retired captain from the Army, you know.
-So this is not 15 a political statement.
-But it's part of my research that 16 clearly shows that I can not find how the State of Hawaii, 17 a court, could have subject matter jurisdiction on two 18 points.
-19 First, U.S. law is the Statehood Act is limited to U.S. territory.
-Second, the State of Hawaii is 20 21 a successor of the Republic of Hawaii, which was admitted 22 to be self-declared in 1993 by the U.S. Congress.
+1 important in there is that in one of the whereases it

-23 So that's -- that's why I've come to the 24 conclusion where there is what is called a presumption of 25 continuity of the Hawaiian Kingdom as a state, not as a
+- 2 stated specifically, that whereas the self-declared - 3 Republic of Hawaii ceded sovereignty to the United States. - 4 We have a problem there because self-declared - 5 means you're not a government.
+Which is precisely what - 6 President Cleveland, in his investigation, called its - 7 predecessor the provisional government. - 8 So in that genealogy, if the provisional - 9 government was self-declared, then the Republic of Hawaii - 10 is self-declared, then the Territory of Hawaii was - 11 self-declared, then the State of Hawaii self-declared. - Now, I fully understand the ramifications of - 13 this information and history and the applicable law.
+I'm - 14 a retired captain from the Army, you know.
+So this is not - 15 a political statement.
+But it's part of my research that - 16 clearly shows that I can not find how the State of Hawaii, - 17 a court, could have subject matter jurisdiction on two - 18 points. - 19 First, U.S. law is the Statehood Act is - 20 limited to U.S. territory.
+Second, the State of Hawaii is - 21 a successor of the Republic of Hawaii, which was admitted - to be self-declared in 1993 by the U.S. Congress. - So that's -- that's why I've come to the - 24 conclusion where there is what is called a presumption of - 25 continuity of the Hawaiian Kingdom as a state, not as a